We're excited to share practical and economical ideas to make preparing for emergencies easier.

 Turn Routine Tasks into Preparedness Habits

 Many tasks occur on a regular cycle like replacing batteries in smoke alarms, birthdays, yard maintenance and large grocery shops.
 To ensure kit contents stay current, turn routine tasks into an opportunity to form preparedness habits.
 Next time you return home from a large grocery shop, rotate the food in your kit.
 After the last camping trip of the summer, supplement your vehicle kit with sleeping bags.
 Daylight savings can be your reminder to refresh the water you have stored and time this task for when you need to use water such as a large outdoor event or camping to reduce waste.
-Dad’s birthday can be the time when medications come out of the kits and are put into circulation in the medicine cabinet.
+Your birthday (or any holiday of your choosing) can be the time when medications come out of the kits and are put into circulation in the medicine cabinet.

 Keep Fuel and Supplies Stocked